Stage 2 students reviewing and editing their photographs on iPads and creating a digital photo story using the Book Creator app

 Photo finish

-Students will review and edit their field photographs, creating a photo story using the Book Creator app.
+Students use clear selection criteria to shortlist and justify their strongest images, then enhance photos using editing tools.
 They will also select a photo to be printed.
 Printed images and frames will be delivered to school after the excursion.

 Time permitting, students view a slide show of the day's best photographs and discuss the features and techniques used.